How a mythical backwoods monster saved a struggling West Virginia glass company

 Designer and illustrator Liz Pavlovic visited Blenko’s factory and flipped through old catalogues, looking for inspiration to pair with Pavlovic’s own playful renderings of this and other popular cryptids they sell on prints, stickers and magnets.
 Pavlovic submitted a sketch that captured the creature’s spooky aesthetic, right down to its beady eyes and the fabric-like swirls of its outfit.

-The two-piece, 16.5-inch tall figurine, in the company’s signature clover green and ruby red colors, was the first in a planned series of decorative cryptid sculptures.
+The two-piece, 16.5-inch-tall figurine, in the company’s signature clover green and ruby red colors, was the first in a planned series of decorative cryptid sculptures.
 The roughly 800 monsters in the limited-run series were priced at $129 — more expensive than most of Blenko’s products, including its water bottles ($53), small bowls ($33) and suncatchers ($16-18).

 Yet the monsters turned out to be hugely popular among millennials, helping to propel the company to its most profitable year in two decades.